-ISRI says National Manufacturing Day highlights recycling’s role in US economy
+ISRI says National Manufacturing Day highlights recycling’s role in the US economy

 Association says scrap recycling is the first link in the manufacturing supply chain